a-mekky/remwaste-challenge-ui-redesign/README.md

 ### Data Source

-The application processes skip data from a JSON source.
-Update the `RAW_SKIP_DATA` constant in [`Constants/Constants.ts`](src/Constants/Constants.ts) or configure an external API endpoint.
+The application fetches skip data directly from an external API using the `fetchSkipData` function in [`Service/getSkipsOptions.ts`](src/Service/getSkipsOptions.ts).

 ## 🔄 State Management